ganesh101992/Building-a-map-using-ranger/README.md

 Running a simulation in stage to build a map of the surounding from a known initial location.
 It demonstrates that the surroundings can be mapped with less error if resolution of the map image is higher.
+My implementation requires distance between the center of the robot and obstacles, from all direction (360 degrees).
+It can be used to work with any sensors that measures distances between an obstacle and the center of the robot.

 TODO: Use the map to find the shortest distance between the current position of the robot and the new location, and avoid obastacles
       while navigating.